 Before you start calculating your damages, it's important to remember that pain and suffering damages must be supported by evidence.
 In minor cases, medical records or doctor's note may be sufficient.
 However, if it involves more serious injuries, you might need to provide witness testimonies, if available, and other supporting documents such as police report, medical treatment bills, and photos of your injuries.
 If you have no evidence of pain and suffering, the insurance company will assume you didn't experience it.

 Although, the multiplier method is a good starting point to apply your pain and suffering damages, it has been widely criticized for two main reasons: for being arbitrary and yielding potentially misleading results.
 Two attorneys may take the same case and multiply the special damages by different numbers, resulting in two substantially different amounts of damages.
 The multiplier method can also potentially cause misleading results because it doesn't consider the vulnerability of the injured person.
 For example, a movie star with a broken nose would probably sustain more emotional distress than would a soldier or athlete with a broken nose.

 Even though the multiplier method seems simple to use, there could be many other additional factors that may not apply to other people but apply to your case.
-If you would like to learn more about the multiplier method or need help calculating your damages, contact an attorney in your area and get a free claim evaluation.
+If you would like to learn more about the multiplier method or need help calculating your damages, contact a local car accident attorney today.